MrTomKimber/kgontologies/README.md

 # kgontologies

+## Context

+[Knowledge Graphs](docs/knowledge_graphs.md) provide a functionally rich framework for working with, presenting and sharing information.
+In particular the W3C implementation recommendations for knowledge graphs unlock a capabilities supported by a wide range of (often) open-source tooling solutions.
+These include advanced modelling, documentation, query, analysis, inference and data-quality tools for little or no cost.

+The learning curve however is reasonably steep - this package seeks to address that with documentation and tooling to help support the development and creation of W3C compliant knowledge-graphs, providing tools to support [serialisation](docs/serialisation.md), [mastering](docs/kg_mastering.md) and [visualisation](docs/kg_visualisation.md).

 ## Outline

 kgontologies is a suite of tools that assist in processing and exploration of data for knowledge graphs.